Saturday, May 17, 2025

 Shape: Lightly flour a surface (I like to cover a counter with parchment paper first) then fold the dough over itself and roll it like a cinnamon roll.
 If you're making sourdough bowls, this is the time to divide the dough into thirds.
 Form into a boule ball by rotating the dough on the surface between your hands, and let it sit for 10-15 minutes uncovered.
 This prevents it from sticking to the tea towel later.
 Turn it over and shape by grabbing two opposite sides and pinching them together, then turn it 90 degrees and repeat once.
 This gives it a better spring.
 Place in a bowl or benneton lined with a lightly floured tea towel, seam side up, cover with plastic wrap or place in a plastic bag, and put in the refrigerator overnight.

 Bake day 3: When you're ready to bake the bread, preheat the oven and Dutch oven at 500 degrees for one hour.
 Remove the dough from the fridge just before you want to put it in the oven.
 Place on a lightly floured piece of parchment paper, and using a sharp knife or lame, cut the expansion score(s).
 Place the hot Dutch oven on a heat resistant surface (I use a burner top) take the top off, and holding the corners of the parchment, lower the dough into the oven.
-Cover it and place in the over for 20 minutes.
+Cover it and place in the oven for 20 minutes.
 Remove the lid of the Dutch oven, reduce the temperature to 475, and bake another 20 minutes until golden.

 Notes: 1.
 To make sourdough bread bowls for chowders, chili, or stews, this recipe makes about 3 smaller boules of about 290 grams each before baking.
 I recommend using a cookie sheet and aluminum chafing dish to cover the loaves.
-Make sure to drizzle a fair amount of water on the parchment paper using this method, and you'll have to reduce the baking time to about 15/15 minutes, possibly less.
+Make sure to drizzle a fair amount of water on the parchment paper using this method, and you'll have to reduce the baking time to about 15/20 minutes, possibly less.

 2. Do not grease the bowl to skip using a tea towel when you put the dough in the refrigerator.
 You can just flour the bowl instead, but if you grease, butter, or spray the bowl the crust will be softer and you won't get the clear expansion score.